makyo/writing/work/claw17/disappearance.md

 It's interesting to watch the ebb and flow of traffic through the town.

-Starting about six in the morning, folks start trickling into town, but within an hour, it ramps up into a frenetic sort of busy.
-From there, it keeps climbing more steadily until about 9:30, dips for an hour, then picks up for lunch.
+Starting about six in the morning, folks start trickling into town, but within an hour, it becomes busy, then frenetic.
+From there, it climbs steadily until about 9:30, dips for an hour, then picks up for lunch.

 I head out by one thirty or two to dash back to Adam's and start getting folks checked in and out while Adam does property stuff.
-Usually, he's out repairing the drive in to the units (and the little one-room cabins in back, one of which I now inhabit).
+Usually, he's out repairing the drive to the units (and the little one-room cabins in back, one of which I now inhabit).
 He's intensely focused on that drive; he's talked with me about the upkeep and maintenance of a dirt road for an hour or more on multiple occasions.
-I don't drive, here, so I just have to trust him.
+I don't drive anymore, so I just have to trust him.

 Things clear up by five, and sometimes I head back to Starry Night.
 At that point, it's mostly a social thing.
 If I'm not chilling out back of the office with Adam, I'm here at the cafe.
 If not either, I'm painting.
 I've gotten about a third of the ceiling tiles done.